 Last year, I really enjoyed hiking the trails at Charleston Lake Provincial Park in Eastern Ontario.
 I visited the park twice during the summer and hiked most of its trails.
 All except one: the trail leading to the top of Blue Mountain, since you need a kayak or a canoe to access the trailhead.

 There is, however, an alternate trail that allows you to get to the top of Blue Mountain without having to paddle on the lake.
 A 10-kilometre round trip, this trail begins along Warburton Road and it is where I went on a sunny Saturday in May.

-A side note: Blue Mountain is located in the provincial park, but the alternate trail to get there goes through private land.
-You must therefore make sure to stay on the trail, to leave no trace and to respect the guidelines so that this trail remains accessible in the future.
+A side note: Blue Mountain is located in the provincial park, but the alternate trail to get there goes through private lands.
+You must therefore make sure to stay on the trail, to leave no trace and to respect the guidelines so that this trail remains accessible to all in the future.

 So I started on the trail after reading a bit about the history of Blue Mountain on an interpretive sign at the trailhead.
 Highest point in Leeds & Grenville United Counties, Blue Mountain has attracted many generations of hikers, apparently.

 The first portion of the trail follows an ATV trail along agricultural fields.
 Under the May sun, it was pretty, but not very exciting.
 Luckily, the route eventually leaves the ATV trail and goes deep into the forest, over rocky and rugged terrain.